mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 ### 2.2 Maven resources plugin issues

-At least one issue may be reported by the [Maven resources plugin](http://maven.apache.org/plugins/maven-resources-plugin/).
+The [Maven resources plugin](http://maven.apache.org/plugins/maven-resources-plugin/) may report at least one issue.

 #### 2.2.1 Using platform encoding (UTF-8 actually) to copy filtered resources, i.e. build is platform dependent!